Click any of the links below for more information:

 Plagiarism Plagiarism is the act of taking the words or ideas of another and representing them as one’s own.

-Cheating Examples of cheating include, but are not limited to, giving or receiving unauthorized assistance, before, during or after an examination or assignment, falsification or misrepresentation of information in an academic exercise or assignment, unauthorized use of someone else’s password or account number, and submitting work more than once without the consent of the instructor.
+Cheating Examples of cheating include, but are not limited to, giving or receiving unauthorized assistance before, during, or after an examination or assignment; sharing course materials (hard copy or uploaded online) provided by the instructor or completed by the student for a course; falsification or misrepresentation of information in an academic exercise or assignment; unauthorized use of someone else’s password or account number; submitting work more than once without the consent of the instructor; and lying for academic advantage.

 - 1st offense: “0” on the assignment, which may result in an F in the course, depending on the assignment.
 Students may be required to enroll in AS 120, Academic Honesty in Context, a zero-credit P/F course, at a cost of $125.00.
 Students must complete the course with a P during the next term of enrollment.